DalYoon/nuber-server/notes/EN/README.md

 ## section.log

-- add graphql-yoga dependencies
+- add graphql-yoga dependency
-- add middleware dependencies, `@types` for each of them
+- add middleware dependencies, and `@types` for each of them
 - code `./src/app.ts` for basic setting of graphql-yoga, middlewares

 ## tips